 Knowing how your staff uses your software is also important, but the way it’s not being used properly may yield more promising information about how to improve operations.
 The cost of software implementation is actually much more than the official price tag.
 It also includes how long it takes your staff to learn how to use it, as well as troubleshooting issues found in the software.
 By using a system to track costs and spending, you can make sure that your organization is getting the most that it can out of its software solutions.

 Does your business need help with software management or implementation?
-To learn more, reach out to Michell Consulting Group at 305-592-5620.
+To learn more, reach out to COMPANYNAME at PHONENUMBER.